Written by Business Expert Wale Ameen

 Updating your menu shouldn’t take all day.
 When you want to add a series of new drinks, Square’s bulk addition feature has got you covered.
 This includes seasonal beverages, so you don’t have to sweat it when the holidays come around.
 Plus, you can even apply taxes and modifiers across your whole menu in just a few clicks.

-Set up house specials and other discounts in seconds.
+Square POS enables you to set up house specials and other discounts seamlessly and in seconds.
 It’s easy, automatic, and repeatable.

 Floor Plan Management